marcopaglio/kip-sequential/README.md

 #### What to Profile

 Profiling the main program is not a good idea because there are external components (e.g. timer) that are not of interest; also profiling each experiment singularly is not a good idea because operations are similar.
+TODO: try different sizes.
 For all those reasons, the `profile.cpp` contains a minimal test case defined by sufficiently large data, i.e. a single convolution of an image 6000x4000 pixels (`6K-1`) with a box blur kernel of order 19.

 Profiling requires also to take into account how the application has been compiled: *debug* mode allows a better association between collected metrics and the source code, but the real program is obtained by the optimized *release* mode.
 Luckily, CMake allows to compile using the `RelWithDebInfo` mode, i.e. a fast enough version which includes debug informations, through the compiler options `-O2 -g -DNDEBUG`.

 #### Results

 As expected, the profiling shows that more than 50% of the execution is located in the `ImageProcessing::convolution` function, while approximately 25% of CPU work is necessary to pixel retrieval and destruction via the Pixel class.
-[Fig. 1](#figure-1) shows also the percentage of *retired instruction*, i.e. the "*Instructions Retired: Total*" column.
+[Fig. 1](#figure-1) shows also the percentage of *retired instructions*.
 For Pixel's methods this rate is very low, and this contributes to the overhead; in this regard, a better definition or use of the class itself could bring benefits.

 <p align="center">
   <img id="figure-1" src="/../assets/vtune_seq_rel_hs_1ms.png" alt="Screenshot of hotspot profiling results." title="Hotspot results" width="70%"/>